 When I traveled through South America, this is the option I should have chosen.
 Since buying a SIM card in each country and having to recharge it is not very profitable.

 The great thing about having portable wifi is that with a single device, you can give high-speed internet to all of your devices.
-That is, you can have internet on your mobile, tablet, laptop, your travel companion’s mobile, etc.
+That is, you can have the internet on your mobile, tablet, laptop, your travel companion’s mobile, etc.

 The price varies depending on the destination and length of the rental, but it is usually affordable, especially if you share the expense with your travel companions.